Puyi: Continued imprisonment

-Sometimes Puyi was taken out for tours of the countryside of Manchuria.
-On one, he met a farmer's wife whose family had been evicted to make way for Japanese settlers and had almost starved to death while working as a slave in one of Manchukuo's factories.
-When Puyi asked for her forgiveness, she told him "It's all over now, let's not talk about it", causing him to break down in tears.
-At another meeting, a woman described the mass execution of people from her village by the Japanese Army, and then declared that she did not hate the Japanese and those who had served them as she retained her faith in humanity, which greatly moved Puyi.
-On another occasion, Jin confronted Puyi with his former concubine Li in meetings in his office, where she attacked him for seeing her only as a sex object, and saying she was now pregnant by a man who loved her.
+Sometimes, Puyi was taken out for tours of the countryside of Manchuria.
+On one tour, he met a farmer's wife whose family had been evicted to make way for Japanese settlers and had almost starved to death while her husband was working as a slave in one of Manchukuo's factories.
+When Puyi asked for her forgiveness, she told him "It's all over now, let's not talk about it", causing him to burst into tears.
+During another meeting, a woman described the mass execution of people from her village by the Japanese Army, and then, she stated that she did not hate the Japanese nor did she hate those who had served them because she retained her faith in humanity, which greatly moved Puyi.
+On another occasion, Jin confronted Puyi by arranging meetings between him and his former concubine Li in his office, where she attacked Puyi for only seeing her as a sex object, and she said that she was now pregnant by a man who loved her.

-In late 1956, Puyi acted in a play, The Defeat of the Aggressors, about the Suez Crisis, playing the role of a left-wing Labour MP who challenges in the House of Commons a former Manchukuo minister playing the Foreign Secretary Selwyn Lloyd.
+In late 1956, Puyi acted in a play, The Defeat of the Aggressors, about the Suez Crisis, playing the role of a left-wing Labour MP who challenges a former Manchukuo minister playing the Foreign Secretary Selwyn Lloyd in the House of Commons.
 Puyi enjoyed the role and continued acting in plays about his life and Manchukuo; in one he played a Manchukuo functionary and kowtowed to a portrait of himself as Emperor of Manchukuo.
 During the Great Leap Forward, when millions of people starved to death in China, Jin chose to cancel Puyi's visits to the countryside lest the scenes of famine undo his growing faith in communism.
 Behr wrote that many are surprised that Puyi's "remodelling" worked, with an Emperor brought up as almost a god becoming content to be just an ordinary man, but he noted that "... it is essential to remember that Puyi was not alone in undergoing such successful 'remolding'.
-Tough KMT generals, and even tougher Japanese generals, brought up in the samurai tradition and the bushido cult which glorifies death in battle and sacrifice to martial Japan, became, in Fushun, just as devout in their support of communist ideals as Puyi".
+Tough KMT generals, and even tougher Japanese generals ... became, in Fushun, just as devout in their support of communist ideals as Puyi".